Florida Department of Corrections: Staffing

-As of June 30, 2012, the Florida Department of Corrections (FDC) had a total of 23,525.
+As of June 30, 2022, the Florida Department of Corrections (FDC) had a total of 23,525 employees.
 The department had 17,498 certified criminal justice officers in institutions or probation/parole offices.

-The Florida Department of Corrections is constantly hiring to fill its ranks due to retirements, and turnovers.
-Florida Correctional Officers start at $41,600.

-FDC recruits are paid while they attend recruit training, and Officers can transfer anywhere in the State with FDC.
+Florida Correctional Officers start at $48,620.
+Recruits are paid while they attend recruit training, and Officers can transfer anywhere in the State with FDC.
 Opportunities include K9 Team, Correctional Emergency Response Team (CERT), Rapid Response Team (RRT), and Institutional Inspectors.